Residential tenancy disputes

 Try to resolve your dispute directly with the other party by calling them, holding a face-to-face meeting or writing to them.
 Visit the RTA's website to access a range of helpful tenancy publications and tenancy support organisations.

-- over a telephone where the conciliator (an independent person attempting to resolve your dispute) holds separate telephone conversations with each party, or
+- over the phone where the conciliator (an independent person attempting to resolve your dispute) holds separate phone conversations with each party, or

 - by a three way teleconference, or